0badaE/MVC-Project/README.md

 The film list is stored in a MongoDB Database that is the special part of this app.

-I used an MVC architecture to build this app, all things regarding the viewing are stored together, all things regarding
+I used an MVC architecture to build this app

-I will provide screenshots to show how the film list app
+I will provide screenshots to show how the film list app works in summary.

 ![image](https://github.com/0badaE/FilmList/assets/105763414/c661c0e7-a016-4dde-a569-57b25f107c01)